 Mastering the Best Apple Pie

-Mastering the best apple pie isn’t just about the recipe, it also has a great deal to do with technique and a little to do with baking science!
+Mastering the best apple pie isn’t just about the recipe.
+It has a great deal to do with technique and a little to do with baking science.
 Learn all of the ins and outs of how to create the best apple pie from scratch!

-There are endless apple pie recipes available on the web and the world doesn’t need another one.
-But what the world might need is a very detailed look at apple pie execution and a guide to mastering it.
+There are endless apple pie recipes out there and the world doesn’t need another one.
+But what the world does need is a very detailed look at apple pie execution and a guide to mastering it.

 I have made apple pie after apple pie in the last few weeks in order to prepare for this article.
-I have read numerous apple pie recipes and tips and consulted all of the experts I could think of.
-And today, I am here to challenge you to Master the Best Apple Pie as the October Mastering Challenge!
+I have read numerous apple pie recipes, tips, consulted all of the experts I could think of.
+And today, I am here to challenge you to master the best apple pie!

 It Starts with the Crust

-Now you might be thinking to yourself, “Doesn’t the best apple pie start with the apples?”.
+Now you might be thinking to yourself, “doesn’t the best apple pie start with the apples?“.
 The answer is no, it does not.
 Pie crust is absolute key to good apple pie, or any pie really.
-Yes, the apples are extremely important, and we will get there, but the crust is what we are mastering first.
+The apples are extremely important, and we will get there, but the crust is what we are mastering first.

-In my journey to mastering the best apple pie, I got a little side tracked with crust.
-I hadn’t considered how vast the topic was until I started writing about it for the pie and realized it needed its own article dedicated to it.
+In my journey to mastering the best apple pie, I got a little side tracked with pie crust.
+I hadn’t considered how vast the topic was until I started writing about it and quickly realized it needed its own article.

-If you are a little shaky with your pie crust making skills, I highly suggest heading over to my Complete Guide for How to Make Pie Crust.
-I guarantee it will increase your crust making confidence and set you up thoroughly for making this pie!
+If you are a little shaky with your crust making skills, I highly suggest heading over to my Complete Guide for How to Make Pie Crust.
+This thorough article will give you confidence and set you up for success in making the best apple pie!

-The kind of pie I’m teaching you how to make is an American Apple Pie, meaning it is the kind that is covered by a top crust.
-The other common kind of apple pie is called Dutch Apple Pie which has a streusel crust.
+The type of pie I’m teaching you how to make today is an American apple pie meaning that it is covered by a top crust.
+Another common type of apple pie is called Dutch Apple Pie which has a streusel crumb topping.
+If you’d prefer a streusel topping, head over to my Dutch Pear Pie and swap the pears for apples.

 How to Make a Double Pie Crust

-With seemingly endless varieties of apples to choose from, it is important to note that not all apples work well for apple pie.
-In fact many apples do not do well once heat is applied to them and actually start to loose their apple flavor.
+With seemingly endless varieties of apples to choose from, it is important to note that not all apples work for apple pie.

-But it is one of my firm beliefs that what makes something “the best” or “perfect” has mostly to do with personal preference.
-Some people believe that apple pie should only be made with apples that hold their shape very well, while others actually prefer a very soft apple filling.
-I personally like a bit of a mix.
-I lean heavier on the apples that hold their shape, and throw in a few that are a bit softer but have a strong apple flavor, like McIntosh, to give some contrast.
+It’s my firm belief that what makes something “the best” or “perfect” has mostly to do with personal preference.
+Some people believe that apple pie should only be made with apples that hold their shape while others actually prefer a very soft apple filling.
+I personally lean heavier on the apples that hold their shape.

 Pie Apple Varieties

 I suggest thinking about what perfect apple pie tastes like to you.
-Is it very tart, or very sweet, or balanced between the two?
-Do you only want very firm apples, do you like a soft filling, or do you like a bit of a mix of texture?
-Use the varieties below to pick out a mix for your pie.
+Is it very tart, very sweet, or balanced between the two?
+Do you only want firm apples, do you like a soft filling, or do you want a balance of both textures?

 Firm Pie Apple Options